hmcts/civil-citizen-ui/README.md

 ### Healthcheck

-The application exposes a health endpoint (https://localhost:3001/health), created with the use of [Nodejs Healthcheck](https://github.com/hmcts/nodejs-healthcheck) library.
-This endpoint is defined in [health.ts](src/main/routes/health.ts) file.
-Make sure you adjust it correctly in your application.
-In particular, remember to replace the sample check with checks specific to your frontend app, e.g. the ones verifying the state of each service it depends on.
+The application exposes a health endpoint (https://localhost:3001/health).
+The implementation lives in [src/main/modules/health/index.ts](src/main/modules/health/index.ts) and performs a simple Redis ping before returning the service status.
+If you introduce additional upstream dependencies, extend the module so the `checks` payload reflects their availability as well.

 ## Adding Git Conventions